trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● If there is an issue, the script will show a notification.
 Otherwise, it will display a message confirming that it is running.
 Click "OK"

-● Open your game and play!
+● Start your game and play!

-● Still have a keyboard ready since sometimes a game might start you in B8 while your actual Mascon is in EB currently.
+● Make sure to have a keyboard ready since sometimes a game might start you in B8 while your actual Mascon is in EB currently.
 Use you keyboard to sync ingame notch position with actual notch position

 ● To terminate the script just close the running instance of AutoHotkey